Fields with an * are required.

 - When records are presented in aggregate reports and have no associated identifying information.

-To assure appropriate usage of CAIR, a permanent electronic record will be created that will log each user's access into any registry client record.
+To assure appropriate usage of CAIR, a permanent electronic record will be created that will log each user's access into any registry record.
 Any unauthorized release of confidential information by a user may result in revocation of the user or the user's organization's access to CAIR.
 User accounts will be automatically inactivated by CAIR if a user fails to login to CAIR for a period of 90 days.

 CAIR staff retain the authority to deactivate user accounts at their sole discretion in response to any violation of the Terms & Conditions.
 This includes, but is not limited to, the unauthorized sharing of accounts or passwords.